scipy-conference/scipy_proceedings/papers/blaine_mooers/mooersblaine.rst

 Structural biologists study the molecular structures of proteins and nucleic acids to understand how they function in biology and medicine.
 The underlying premise of the field is that molecular function follows molecular form.
 More precise aliases for these scientists include molecular structural biologists, structural biochemists, and molecular biophysicists.
-Some of the methods used to determine the near-atomic resolution molecular structures include molecular modeling, X-ray crystallography, NMR, and cryo-EM.
+Some of the methods used to determine the near-atomic resolution molecular structures include molecular modeling, X-ray crystallography, nuclear magnetic resonance (NMR), and cryo electron microscopy (cryo-EM).
 These scientists often use the molecular structures of these large biomolecules to design small-molecule drugs for improved therapies.
 As a result, structural biology plays a vital role in drug discovery and development, and many structural biologists work in the pharmaceutical industry.
 Those in academia in the United States generally have their work funded by the National Institutes of Health, the National Science Foundation, the Department of Defense, the Department of Energy, or one of several disease oriented medical foundations.